This is part of an ongoing series by Ken Hensley. Read Part I.

 I’ve found that most Evangelicals have no idea that in the earliest centuries of Christian history, about twenty-five percent of our present New Testament was to one degree or another in dispute.
 Most also have no idea that the Church waited nearly four centuries to formally decide the issue and provide a list of exactly which books would be included in the Christian Bible.
 But it’s true.

-And even then, when the decision was made at Church Councils held in Rome (AD 382), Hippo (AD 393) and Carthage (AD 397 and 419), it was in response to heresies that had arisen in the Church that required a formal definition of inspired Scripture be made!
+And even then, when the decision was made at Church councils held in Rome (AD 382), Hippo (AD 393) and Carthage (AD 397 and 419), it was in response to heresies that required a formal definition of inspired Scripture be made!

 There were the Marcionites, who attacked the integrity of the New Testament, trimming away books and sections of books considered “too Jewish.”
 There were the Gnostics, who attacked the meaning of the New Testament with their New Age-style interpretations.
 Finally, there were the Montanists, who attacked the extent of the New Testament, claiming to receive new revelation from God.